Home » Bedding advice » Can You Use An Electric Blanket With A Memory Foam Mattress?

 Can you use a hot water bottle to warm up the bed?

-Each manufacturer should provide guidance on whether their mattresses are suitable for use with an electric blanket.
-Here are some safety tips if you decide to use an electric blanket.
+Manufacturers should provide guidance on whether their mattresses are suitable for electric blankets.
+If you choose to use one, here are some safety tips:

-- Always follow the manufacturer’s care instructions and keep the blanket in good condition.
+- Always follow the manufacturer’s care instructions and keep the electric blanket in good condition.

 - Avoid using a second-hand electric blanket.